'Unfree labour': N.B. seafood foreign workers faced awful conditions, study says

 Some companies allegedly harassed employees into working overtime, and when they refused, management "would investigate you or go to your house or watch you, ask you where you were or what you were doing, it was exhausting," the study said.

-Another study participant commented that their situation "was practically being like a modern slave."
+Another worker said their situation "was practically being like a modern slave."

 Foreign workers, Bejan said, described how they were shown to use seafood-shelling machines "for a few minutes or a few hours" and asked to sign a form stating they had been trained.
 They were "very afraid to use that machine," she said.

-"Imagine you work for minimum wage, but you're also afraid that you're going to chop a finger off," Bejan said.
+"Imagine you work for minimum wage, but you're also afraid that you're going to chop a finger off."

 One worker said their employer threatened to limit their access to work for companies in other Maritime provinces, the study said.